 Some doctors’ surgeries are offering testing to their registered patients.
 If you have a regular Hausarzt, you can call them to find out if they offer this service.

-Otherwise, 30 family doctors’ surgeries (Hausarztpraxen) in Berlin have agreed to test patients who may have COVID-19 but, for various reasons, are unable to go to their usual doctor.
+Otherwise, 30 family doctors’ surgeries (Hausarztpraxen) in Berlin have agreed to test patients who may have COVID-19, but are unable to go to their usual doctor.
 These COVID-19 centres have established the necessary protective measures and will ensure that patients with a suspected case of COVID-19 can be seen and treated separately.

-Berlin’s Association of Statutory Health Insurance Physicians (Kassenärztliche Vereinigung Berlin) has information on where these surgeries are located and what conditions need to be met by patients who want to be treated there.
+Berlin’s Association of Statutory Health Insurance Physicians (Kassenärztliche Vereinigung Berlin) has information on where these surgeries are located and the conditions that should be met by patients who want to be tested.
 Here is the list of practices across Berlin, by district.

 Which coronavirus apps can help me in Berlin?